-The main source of income of NBFC operation is from Interest income for your company which has declined and will be Nil after December 31, 2022, which accounted for 8.29% of the Total Revenue from operations for the Financial Year 2021-22.
-The lending portfolio stood at Rs.
-21,125.39 lakh as at March 31, 2022 against Rs.22,845.51 lakh as at March 31, 2021.
+Interest income (on Corporate Loans) for your company has declined substantially to the tune of Rs.0.33 crore, which accounted for 2.15 % of the total Revenue from operations for the Financial Year 2022-23.
+The lending portfolio stood at Rs.76.41 crore as at March 31, 2023 against Rs.85.06 crore as at March 31, 2022.

-In the Financial years 2020-21 & 2021-22, no fresh lending was taken up by your company.
-In view of no fresh lending business being perceived and considering extent of operations, your Company continued with the existing General Lending Policy (GLP).
-The broad features of the GLP inter alia included exposure limits for an individual company upto Rs.10 crore or 10% of Owned Funds as at March 31, 2021 and for a Group upto Rs.15 crore or 15% of Owned Funds as at March 31, 2021.
-The tenor of loans has also been kept at 4 years.
-However, in order to attract companies having credit rating of A and above, marginal relaxation has been allowed in tenor of loans to 5 years coupled with relaxation in security margins and interest rates.
-Further, in order to maintain the quality of the credit portfolio the policy was also made stringent with respect to financial products, single industry exposure, sector exposure, minimum Investment Grade criteria etc. and would continue to be governed with the guidelines, norms and Policy & regulatory requirements as prescribed by RBI from time to time in terms of quality and quantity.
+In the Financial year 2022-23, no fresh lending was taken up by your company.
+In view of no fresh lending business being perceived, and more focus on management of Funds entrusted by Ministry of Social Justice & Empowerment (MosJE), Government of India, your Company continued with the existing General Lending Policy (GLP).
+The broad features of the GLP inter alia included exposure limits for an individual company upto Rs.10 crore or 10% of Owned Funds as at March 31, 2022 and for a Group upto Rs.15 crore or 15% of Owned Funds as at March 31, 2022 with tenor of loans at upto 4 years.
 In addition, to ensure proper risk evaluation of proposals, the internal risk rating process continues to be outsourced to external Rating Agencies (presently CARE Ratings) and the same is linked to pricing of loans.